cknv/cknv.dk/content/blog/2015/6/bike-retrospective.md

 The second change was the pedals, the generic city/mountain bike ones I used, had a odd metallic frame with points on it.
 With one side having an especially long point that was uncomfortable to tread on even with shoes with really thick soles, and since I recently switched to some quite minimal shoes (very thin sole), it became clear I needed to switch, as I became tired of having to flip the pedal all the time.
 The pedals are Traverse from Xpedo (also from Taiwan, it seems), but a rather ordinary looking pair.
 Not the circular or the crossbones ones that are also available.

-And then I also added reflextors to the wheels, since I would like to being hit by a car in the darkness.
+And then I also added reflextors to the wheels, since I would like to avoid being hit by a car in the darkness.

 While I was doing all these changes, I also had to rewrap the bartape, as it had loosened in the rain while parked at work (I really want better parking: V-shaped wheel slots and a roof for the rain).